KOSPI Hits 7200: Why Savvy Investors are Pivoting to Korean Defense Stocks

 With target prices for Hanwha Aerospace reaching as high as 1,830,000 KRW and LIG D&A at 1,230,000 KRW according to iM Securities, the upside remains significant.
 While the KOSPI 7200 level feels shaky for many, those who look toward the horizon see a defense sector that is just getting started.
 If you are looking to diversify away from the volatility of chips and batteries, the 'K-Defense' fortress might be your best bet.

-Disclaimer: This post is for informational purposes only and does not constitute financial advice.
-Investing in the stock market involves risk.
-Always conduct your own research or consult with a professional financial advisor before making investment decisions.
+Disclaimer: This publication is intended entirely for informational and educational purposes only and does not constitute professional financial or investment advice.
+Investing in public stock markets involves substantial economic risks, including localized volatility, geopolitical structural changes, and currency fluctuations.
+Always perform your own comprehensive due diligence or consult with a licensed financial analyst prior to making any capital allocations.